Safyrus/Computer-simulation/README.md

 Trying to make a computer emulator of my own cpu architecture.

-Note: This is a personal project and, as I'm not the most organized person, there may be bugs and other .
+Note: This is a personal project and, as I'm not the most organized person, there may be bugs and other.

 --------------------